-^{}Corresponding author: Lizhen Wang, Dianchi College, China.
-Email: lzhwang@ynu.edu.cn is prevalent.
-Naturally, the patterns discovered may not be globally significant but are meaningful within local regions.
-For example, RCPs are instrumental in studying the pathways and sources of disease (such as COVID-19) transmission within a specific local region [14].
-To identify RCPs in local regions, Deng et al. [15] used globally non-prevalent SCPs as candidate patterns in local regions to discover RCPs.
-Moreover, Jiang et al. [16] adopted the fuzzy DPC algorithm to generate local regions with ambiguous boundaries to facilitate RCP mining.
-However, there is uncertainty and incompleteness of data [17] during fuzzy clustering.
-Liu [18] proposed the CFNDC method to reduce the risk associated with uncertainty, while Liu and Letchmunan [19] proposed the DST method to optimize the clustering process for incomplete instances.
+\Corresponding author: Lizhen Wang, Dianchi College, China.
+Email: lzhwang@ynu.edu.cn significant but are meaningful within local regions.
+For example, RCPs are instrumental in studying the pathways and sources of disease (such as COVID-19) transmission within a specific local region (Fan et al., 2021).
+To identify RCPs in local regions, Deng et al. (2017) used globally non-prevalent SCPs as candidate patterns in local regions to discover RCPs.
+Moreover, Jiang et al. (2023) adopted the fuzzy DPC algorithm to generate local regions with ambiguous boundaries to facilitate RCP mining.
+However, there is uncertainty and incompleteness of data (Liu & Letchmunan, 2024) during fuzzy clustering.
+Liu (2023) proposed the CFNDC method to reduce the risk associated with uncertainty, while Liu and Letchmunan (2023) proposed the DST method to optimize the clustering process for incomplete instances.

-[©] The Author(s) 2024.
+© The Author(s) 2024.
 Published by BON VIEW PUBLISHING PTE.
 LTD. This is an open access article under the CC BY License (https://creativecommons.org/licenses/by/4.0/).